swcarpentry/training-course/_submissions/round-01/1/2012-09-07-week-1-inputoutput-in-python.md

 In order to write to a file we need to reverse the process we just went through of splitting up our data and removing the newline characters.

 We can explicitly write out all the components we want in our output file using output.write, and join them together using plus signs.
-Don&#8217;t forget the newline, or it will end up all smushed together.
+Don't forget the newline, or it will end up all smushed together.

 `for line in tomcash:<br />
 output.write(line[0]+' $'+line[1]+'n')<br />